 The Finnish National Gallery wishes to raise new interest in research topics based on its resources and collections.
 It also wishes to be an active and innovative partner in collaborating with the academic scene in reinforcing humanistic values and the importance of understanding the world and human culture by creating new, meaningful and relevant knowledge.

 The programme has two aims.
-The Finnish National Gallery wishes to enhance the study of its collections including art works, archives, and objects.
-At the same time we wish to support students who choose to write their master’s level theses on subjects based on physical collections and objects, archive material and data.
+The Finnish National Gallery wishes to enhance the study of its collections including artworks, archives, and objects.
+At the same time it wishes to support students who choose to write their master’s level theses on subjects based on physical collections and objects, archive material and data.

 The internship period is three months with the intern under contract to the Finnish National Gallery.
 The salary is equivalent to the salary of university trainees.

-Each intern will have an in-house professional tutor at the Finnish National Gallery.
-The tutor and the intern will meet on average weekly.
+Each intern will have two in-house professional tutors at the Finnish National Gallery.
+The tutors and the intern will meet on average weekly.